Marine Corps Educators Workshop – What A Week!

 In January of this year, I found out that I was chosen as an alternate.
 Fast forward to February and I received the email that there was an opening if I wanted to go.
 I must admit I considered NOT going!
 But the more I thought about it, I knew this was one of those opportunities of a lifetime that I could not pass up.
 My husband applied to take vacation during the week I would be gone so he would be home with the kids and their schedules/routines would not change so I would feel better about leaving them.

-Being chosen for this opportunity has been very surreal and an honor.
+Being chosen for this opportunity with the Marine Corps Educator Workshop has been very surreal and an honor.
 Several of my extended family members have served in different branches of the military and we have several friends who are/have served as well.

 This opportunity is also an honor since I will be surrounded by educators from both Indiana and Illinois.
 I have profound respect for our teachers.
 I am still in contact with several of my own teachers.
 We entrust our children with these educators.
 They are molding the young minds of our children and the children of our community.
 They also protect our children and are many times their second, if not first, biggest supporter.
 So being able to talk to them about their experiences and thoughts about this week will also be a wonderful experience for me.